 Reworking Your Budget

 If you aren’t able to get a settlement after an accident and are left facing some big bills, the first thing you need to do is take a look at your budget.
+For those needing help with budgeting, EP Wealth has some helpful resources.

 Yes, this is what emergency funds are for but what if your emergency fund doesn’t cover everything?